 Can AFib make you pass out?

 The answer to that is yes, I’ve seen three different ways in which atrial fibrillation can make a patient pass out.
 The first one is if your AFib is going too fast, your heart rate can be going 170-180, and it can cause poor circulation to your brain and cause you to pass out.
 Now typically this is the least common way that I have seen atrial fibrillation make you pass out.
 Although people feel terrible when their heart’s going extremely fast 170-180 close to 200, they feel short of breath, dizzy, chest pain but don’t frequently pass out.
-Most of the time that I’ve seen somebody passed out, purely because the heart is going too fast, those are typically older patients who would have existing other heart conditions like maybe they have a bad heart valve or they’ve had blockages in the arteries of their neck called carotid artery disease.
+Most of the time that I’ve seen somebody passed out, purely because the heart is going too fast, those are typically older patients who also have existing other heart conditions like maybe they have a bad heart valve or they’ve had blockages in the arteries of their neck called carotid artery disease.
 In those type of patients it is possible that they could pass out purely because it was going too fast.

 Listen to the video for more.